 XDM Preferences Management

-The CAB Client SHALL use the XDM Preferences Document to manage the forwarding preferences of AB and PCC Document for Contact Share operations and the history preferences of PCC Request History Information Document for reactive authorization as described in sub clause “Incoming Contact Subscription Requests”.
-The procedures to manage the XDM Preferences Document at CAB Client SHALL conform to the sub clause 6.1.1 “Document Management” and the sub clause 5.8 “XDM Preferences Document” in [OMA XDM_Core] with the clarification given in this sub clause.
+The CAB Client SHALL use the XDM Preferences Document to manage the forwarding preferences of AB and PCC Document for Contact Share operations and the history preferences of PCC Request History Information Document for reactive authorization as described in sub-clause 5.8.3 “Incoming Contact Subscription Requests”.
+The procedures to manage the XDM Preferences Document at CAB Client SHALL conform to the sub-clause 6.1.1 “Document Management” and the sub-clause 5.8 “XDM Preferences Document” of [XDM_Core] with the clarifications given in this sub-clause.

 XDM Preferences Document for Address Book